why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 Your system should then be rebooted and the recovered snapshot will be the new default boot option.

 In rare cases rolling back with fail as snapper is not able to find the default sub-volume (this may happen if snapper's configuration and the state of your system have diverged in a problematic way, typically if you've made a mistake by accident).
-To perform a rollack nonetheless you can use the following command:
+To perform a rollback nonetheless you can use the following command:

 `$  sudo snapper --ambit classic rollback <id>`